Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Methods

-However, collar marks exhibit extreme sparsity.
-Consequently, the number of 0s exceeds that of 1s by several orders of magnitude, representing severe class imbalance.
-Due to the nature of backpropagation neural networks (BPNNs), gradients become spare and penalties are unevenly distributed, causing training instability and slow convergence.
-This ultimately renders effective classifier training nearly impossible.
-To address this issue, one-hot encoding is replaced with a probability map \cite{geng2016label,ross2018generalized}, where labels represent the probability of boundary occurrence.
-Interestingly, according to the theory in \cite{geng2016label}, label represents the distribution of relative importance across possible categories (i.e., “is a collar mark”).
-This replacement transforms boundary classification into boundary membership classification, providing meaningful feedback during backpropagation and ultimately enabling stable and efficient network training.
+However, collar marks exhibit extreme sparsity: Background samples (0s) outnumber target samples (1s) by several orders of magnitude, resulting in severe class imbalance.
+In backpropagation neural networks (BPNNs), this imbalance leads to sparse gradients and uneven penalty distribution, causing training instability and slow convergence.
+Consequently, training an effective classifier becomes computationally challenging.
+To mitigate this, OHE is replaced by a probability map \cite{geng2016label,ross2018generalized}, wherein labels represent the probability of boundary occurrence.
+Interestingly, consistent with the theory in \cite{geng2016label}, the label reflects the distribution of relative importance across possible categories (i.e., “the presence of a collar mark”).
+This transformation shifts the problem from hard binary classification to boundary membership estimation, providing denser feedback during backpropagation and facilitating stable and efficient network training.

+In summary, the problem of collar signature recognition is transformed into a boundary membership estimation task, where the input is a windowed temporal CCL waveform and the output is a temporal probability map.